mollyic/MRI_qa/README.md

     Once the installation is complete, open a new command prompt (Windows) or terminal (macOS/Linux) and type "python" to confirm that Python is installed and running.
 You should see the Python version number and a command prompt (">>>").

 That's it!
 You now have Python installed on your system and can start using it to run scripts and applications.

+# install Python and add it to your path on Linux:

+    Open a terminal window on your Linux system.

+    Update the package index:

+    sql

+sudo apt update

+Install Python by running the following command:

+sudo apt install python3

+This will install Python 3.x version.
+If you want to install Python 2.x version, you can run the following command:

+sudo apt install python

+Verify that Python has been installed correctly by running the following command:

+css

+python3 --version

+This should display the version of Python installed on your system.

+Next, you need to add Python to your PATH.
+This will allow you to run Python commands from anywhere on your system.

+Open the ~/.bashrc file in a text editor:

+bash

+nano ~/.bashrc

+Add the following line to the end of the file:

+ruby

+export PATH=$PATH:/usr/bin/python3

+This line adds the Python executable to your PATH.

+Save the changes and exit the editor by pressing Ctrl+X, followed by Y and Enter.

+Finally, reload the bashrc file for the changes to take effect:

+bash

+    source ~/.bashrc

+That's it!
+Python is now installed on your Linux system and added to your PATH.
+You can test it by opening a new terminal window and running the following command:

+python3

+This should open the Python interpreter.

 # Setup